Lessons of the Israeli-Palestinian Conflict for Public Health: The Case of the COVID-19 Vaccination Gap

 Our COVID-19 response work includes:

 The Oxford Martin Programme on Misinformation, Science and Media has been actively working with government to ensure policymakers have the latest information on public understanding of the sources, consequences, and best health practices around COVID-19.
 They are also looking deeper into the sources of health misinformation and how it travels online.
+Professor Phil Howard has also been awarded funding under the School’s rapid-response ‘Building Back Better’ research grants to launch a new related initiative to help counter the spread of misleading health information, particularly around COVID-19 vaccinations.

 Our World In Data